skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 They locate the Mages Archives.
 The building is a modest tower – more of a "lighthouse" style tower than the classic "wizard" spire.
-The tower is joined to a squat, round building made from the dusty grey stones of this region.
+The tower is joined to a squat, round building made from the dusty gray stones of this region.
 The building is perched atop a small cliff that plunges down into the churning sea below.
-On the southern side of the building are a few stone steps that, if you were to decend them, would drop you down the cliff into the ocean.
+On the southern side of the building are a few stone steps that, if you were to descend them, would drop you down the cliff into the ocean.

 > I don't know if anyone thought about this or figured it out, but